grigy/grigy.com/source/_posts/2012-01-28-why-i-write.markdown

 categories:
 ---

 The simple answer is because I feel I need to.
-But you are not here for that answer.
+But you are here not for that answer.

 There are many write-ups about why should someone blog.
 They cover both objective and subjective benefits of blogging.
 This is not a generalization of these ideas.
-Here I want to talk about my personal reasons, the ones to which I came myself while learning through living my life.
+I want to tell about my personal reasons, the ones to which I came myself while learning through living my life.

 Here are 5 reasons from the top of my head: